-Houdini seems to refer to two kinds of acting which use two different stages: the act, which uses "the real world for its stage" compared with the act, which relates to the traditional "theater."
-According to him, when acting is associated with illusions, deceit and magic, it is poorly ruled on for it contains no real value or achievement.
+Moreover, Houdini seems to refer to two kinds of acting which use two different stages: the act, which uses "the real world for its stage" compared with the act, which relates to the traditional theater.
+Because this acting is associated with illusions, deceit and magic, it is characterized by a few interconnected phenomena of vulnerability.
+One pertains to epistemology for this type of acting is alienated from truth and fact; another to morality as it deviates from true knowledge and sincerity and the final deficiency is social because this acting caters to the lower tastes and base desires of others.
 Therefore, it fails to recruit audiences and is soon overlooked.
 It does not last or get "into history books."
-This implies that the audiences play a crucial role.
-They are the judges who tell good from bad acting.
-Hence, good acting entails the avoidance of roles allied with magic, illusion or deception; and, instead, the actor has to choose an appropriate and decent role for himself and be able to convince the audience of its value.
-Therefore, it is a matter of being responsible for one's roles and its consequences and of being aware of the audience.
+This implies that the audiences are the judges who tell good from bad acting.

-The world act, however, is laudable and hence convincing when it reflects integrity, truth, grace, and glory.
+The world act, however, is laudable and hence convincing since it reflects integrity, truth, grace, and glory.
 This kind of acting, Houdini asserts, is what gets "into the history books."
-Again, the actor or the human being must exert his effort to select his roles, play them well, and convince crowds of audiences of their merit so that his roles can be judged as "real" and recorded in history books for future generations.
+The actor or the human being must exert his effort to select his roles, play them well, and convince crowds of audiences of their merit so that his roles can be judged as "real" and recorded in history books for future generations.

 Houdini's analogy also denotes that these two stages are not separate.
 Rather, the real world type is an extension to the theatrical stage.
 An actor who excels at the traditional theater and is well remembered by his audience will accomplish success in the real world and guarantee a place in history books.
-But by the same token, the relation of dependency can be reversed.
-A failure on the traditional stage leads to a failure on the world stage and success or failure in the real world exacts a similar response on the stage.
+For the same reason, the relation of dependency can be reversed.
+A botch on the traditional stage leads to a crash on the world stage and triumph or failure in the real world exacts a similar response on the stage.
+In other words, no matter what type of acting an individual endorses, he or she is geared towards vulnerability.
+The actor recorded in history books generates a sense of vulnerability that motivates him to maintain or promote his elevated acting; the other's failure engenders a deeper sense of vulnerability that chains him.